-SSRES (Summer School in Russian and Eurasian Studies) at Nazarbayev University in Astana, Kazakhstan is an intensive academic program that offers students the opportunity to immerse themselves in the Russian or Kazakh languages and to experience Kazakh and post-Soviet culture in the heart of Eurasia.
+Summer School in Russian and Eurasian Studies (SSRES) at Nazarbayev University in Nur-Sultan, Kazakhstan is an intensive academic program that offers students the chance to immerse themselves in the Russian or Kazakh languages and to experience Kazakh and post-Soviet culture in the heart of Eurasia.

 In addition to their intensive language courses, a weekly practical course in Kazakh Language and Culture is included in the cost of the program.

 SSRES students have the option of enrolling in one elective course in English, for an additional fee.
 Eurasian Studies courses are offered as a part of Nazarbayev University’s Summer Term curriculum and open to local and international students.